-You can export the templates that are included in model-driven apps in Dynamics 365, modify them, and then reimport them as new templates.
+You can export the templates that are included in customer engagement apps, modify them, and then reimport them as new templates.
 This can give you a running start on creating your own custom Excel templates.

 Best practices and considerations for using Excel templates

 Here are some things you need to be aware of to create and make best use of Excel templates.